Home | Manual | Playground

 disable cake extension where assert is an statement.
 See extensions

 Causes the compiler to output a list of the include files.
-The option also displays nested include files, that is, the files included by the files that you include.

 -Wall